multitudes/NiceWeather/README.md

 ## The execution

 The app is entirely written in Swift without external libraries.
 I developed the app using the new Apple framework SwiftUI universal.
-It will work on iPhone iPad and even on macOS using Catalyst (the share button is UIKit only and will not work therefore I reemoved it for now).
+It will work on iPhone iPad and even on macOS using Catalyst (the share button is UIKit only and will not work therefore it will not be displayed for now).

 <br>